RedisGears/RedisGears-2.0/docs/create_development_environment.md

 ## Creating the Project

-Lets first create a directory to store our project and initialize out project with npm:
+Lets first create a directory to store our project and initialize our project with npm:
 ```bash
 mkdir test
 cd test